ghostdogpr/slides/README.md

-# slides
-Slides for my talks
+# Slides for my talks